 Online reviews create an outlet for your patients to share their honest feedback about the care they receive.
 These reviews give you valuable feedback about what’s working, as well as areas for improvement.
 No one hits a home run every time, so it’s important to listen so you can make tweaks to continue to grow your business.
 No reviews are bad, not even “bad” ones.
 Even these reviews allow you to show that you care.
 You should always respond to “bad” reviews in a way that shows you are willing to listen and make it right or provide an outlet for them to continue to voice their concerns by directing them to call and speak with you directly.
 In doing this, you are showing that you are willing to listen and truly value honest feedback.
 Prospective patients are more likely to choose you if they see both good reviews and a few not-so-good reviews where you respond promptly and with a solution.

-13. Learn from other dental practices
+13. Learn from other practices.

 Is Your Dental Practice Ready for 2020?